-In this paper, we study a social network of Shakepeare plays.
-To do so, we build a weighted, undirected graph in which characters are nodes, co-mmuniccation between characters represent an edge, and the weights represent the sum of total number of words spoken by two characters in the scenes in which they appear together.

-In this work, we define three classes for Shakespeare Plays, namely ‘comdey’, history’ and ‘tragdey’.
-Then, we study the plays from the three groups to identify which features of the play and their social networks allow us to distinguish between the three classes of plays.
-With the class definitions and features in hand, we train a Support Vector Machine (SVM) classifier using one against one technique.
-We used TEI encoded xml formatted plays which we downloaded from http://showcases.exist-db.org/exist/apps/Showcases/index.html.
+In this paper, we study the social networks of Shakepeare’s plays.
+To do so, we build a weighted, undirected graph of each play, in which characters are nodes, communication between characters represents an edge, and the weights represent the sum of total number of words spoken by two characters in the scenes in which they appear together.
+We define three classes for Shakespeare’s plays, namely ‘comedy’, history’ and ‘tragedy’.
+Then, we study the plays from the three groups to identify which features of their social networks allow us to distinguish between the three classes.
+With the class definitions and features in hand, we train a Support Vector Machine (SVM) classifier on our three classes.
+We then use One Vs One (OvO) classification to identify the top matching class for each play in our test set.
+We used TEI encoded XML formatted plays which we downloaded from http://showcases.exist-db.org/exist/apps/Showcases/index.html.
 Once the SVM is trained, it is used to predict the genre of unseen plays.

-In a nutshell, our contributions are as follows: (1) we offer a list of individual and social factors that may help in literray analysis; and (2) we create a classifier to find genre of a play using the above individual and social metrics.
+In a nutshell, our contributions are as follows: (1) we offer a list of individual and social factors that may help in literary analysis; and (2) we create a classifier to find the genre of an Early Modern play using the above individual and social metrics.

 The rest of the paper is organized as follows.
-In Section 2, we present the existing works on social network analysis in different use cases.
+In Section 2, we present the existing work on social network analysis in different use cases.
 Section 3 describes our system.
 Section 4 contains experimental results, and Section 5 summarizes our findings and offers suggestions for possible future improvements.

 2 Related Work